AquaticEcoDynamics/Peel_ARC/README.md

 Contained within this repository is data collected as part of the linkage program as well as 3rd party data collected in order to facilitate the modelling components.

-The data has been catalogued into the catagories:
+The data has been catalogued into the following catagories:

 - Benthic Macroinvertebrate
 - BOM Met